cboard-org/cboard-io/_18n/en/help/help.md.md

 ### Scanning symbols

-Scanning (also within Settings and the System category) has
+Scanning (also within Settings and the System category) has different settings for scanning.
+One you press it, you should first enable the scanning setting by pressing the first option that says 'Enable'.
+You can then choose the time delay, as well as the method (either automatic of manual).

 ### Navigation trough the interface

+In order to edit and facilitate na
 ## Settings

 ### How do I access settings in Cboard?